mohdmuzakkir/dataStructures/README.md

-# dataStructure
+# Data Structures
-Data structure using Java
+## This repo contains Data structures and its application implemented using Java.